inspiredminds/contao-personio/README.md

     xml_feed: https://{YOUR_COMPANY}.jobs.personio.de/xml
 ```

-For the Recruiting API you will need to define the Company ID and the [Recruiting API token](https://developer.personio.de/v1.0/reference/introduction-1):
+For the Recruiting API (i.e. sending applications to Personio directly via the website) you will need to define the Company ID and the [Recruiting API token](https://developer.personio.de/v1.0/reference/introduction-1):

 ```yaml
 # config/config.yaml